chrisant996/clink/docs/clink.md

 # Extending Clink With Lua

-Clink can be extended with <a href="https://www.lua.org/docs.html">Lua</a> scripts to customise startup actions, create completion matches, customise the prompt, and more.
+Clink can be extended with [Lua](https://www.lua.org/docs.html) scripts to customise startup actions, create completion matches, customise the prompt, and more.
 The following sections describe these in more detail and show some examples.

 <a name="lua-scripts-location"></a>